phpjuice/paypal-checkout-sdk/README.md

 [![License](http://poser.pugx.org/phpjuice/paypal-checkout-sdk/license)](https://packagist.org/packages/phpjuice/paypal-checkout-sdk)

 This Package is a PHP SDK wrapper around version 2 of the PayPal rest API.
 It provides a simple, fluent API to create and capture orders with both sandbox and production environments supported.

+To learn all about it, head over to the extensive [documentation](https://phpjuice.gitbook.io/paypal-checkout-sdk).

 ## Installation